ritiek/deep-learning-practise/README.md

-## What is this place?
+# What is this place?

-### Just some Jupyter Notebooks that I might want to address later on.
+Just some Jupyter Notebooks that I might want to address later on.

+## Contents:

+- [matplotlib_basics.ipynb](matplotlib/matplotlib_basics.ipynb) - Holds basics of plotting, axis, labels, histographs in matplotlib